zek/steam-demo-fetcher/readme.md

 ### Endpoints

-- `GET /match/:MATCH_TOKEN/download`: Downloads the match replay file for the given `MATCH_TOKEN`.
+- `GET /match/:matchToken/download`: Downloads the match replay file for the given `matchToken`.
-- `GET /match/:MATCH_TOKEN`: Retrieves the download URL for the match replay corresponding to the `MATCH_TOKEN`.
+- `GET /match/:matchToken`: Retrieves the download URL for the match replay corresponding to the `matchToken`.

 ## Contributing